Coit Tower - Getting a Sweeping View of San Francisco

 Reservations: Not required

-Cost: Lobby murals and outside vista points are free, but admission is charged to go up in the elevator.
+Cost: Lobby murals and outside vista points are free, but elevator admission is charged.

-How Long: Allow a half hour to walk around and enjoy the scenery, and one to two hours if you go up in the elevator or take the City Guides tour
+How Long: Allow half an hour for a leisurely walk and enjoyment of the scenery.
+Allocate one to two hours if you opt for the elevator or City Guides tour.

-Are you planning on visiting and staying in San Francisco?
-Are you looking for a local place to accommodate you?
-Come and stay with us !
-We’re a budget-friendly hotel in the heart of San Francisco.
-San Francisco Inn is definitely the best choice for you!
-Book with us now or call us at (415) 431-5131.
+Planning to visit and stay in San Francisco?
+Look no further for accommodation!
+We're a budget-friendly hotel in the heart of San Francisco.
+San Francisco Inn is your ideal choice!
+Book with us now or call (415) 431-5131.

 Photo source